wmtorode/MW5-SaveEditor/README.md

 ## ChangeLog:

+### 1.6.5
+- Possible fix for issues with 1.6.4 corrupting saves

 ### 1.6.4
 - Adds mechs from DLC 5
 - Add missing Set Property parser (fix for somes saves failing to load into the editor)